Are nuts off your snack list because of allergies?

-Sunflower seed butter or soy nut butter can be substituted for peanut butter, if you don’t have a soy or sunflower seed allergy.
-Make sure they are truly nut-free.
-Some manufacturers make "nut-free" butters on machines that may be contaminated with nuts.
+Sunflower seed butter or soy nut butter can stand in for peanut butter if you don’t have an allergy to either alternative.
+Just make sure they’re truly nut-free.
+Some companies use the same machines to make products with and without nuts.
 Read the ingredients label to check.

-Hummus is another substitute for peanut and other nut butters.
-It's made of chickpeas and is a good source of protein.
-However, some people with peanut allergies may be allergic to chickpeas, as well.
+Hummus is made from chickpeas so, like peanut butter, it’s also a good source of protein.
+But some people with peanut allergies may also be allergic to chickpeas.

-Sunflower seeds or soy nuts (dried soybeans) may be good alternatives if you're looking for a crunchy snack.
-Before you give these to an allergic child, ask your doctor.
+Sunflower seeds or soy nuts (dried soybeans) may be good options if you're looking for a little crunch.
+Talk to the doctor before you give them to a child with nut allergies.